 Told from a Siamese cat's viewpoint, Return to Tythecott, with its beautiful cover artwork by Suzanne Le Good, is based on a true story - that of a special but traumatized cat, Rufus, who came into author Sylvia Court's life after being rescued from a derelict barn.

-Sylvia had often wondered how such a beautiful creature could have ended up in such dire circumstances, and one day, sitting at her computer with Rufus on her lap, she felt an urge to start typing.
+Sylvia had often wondered how such a beautiful creature could have ended up in such dire circumstances, and one day, sitting at her computer with Rufus on her lap, she felt the urge to start typing.